devrath/DroidDi/README.md

 * Real world android example is using a Retrofit, every time in android, whenever we use it, can use same instance of it and such a way its efficient.
 * Important point to note here is that, the singleton instance was a component level and not the application level.
 * This is also a point when device gets rotated and component is recreated.
 So does the instance under it, even though its singleton, new instance is created.
+* We can achieve this by adding the component into the application class.
+Because application class instance is not destroyed until the app is destroyed.

 <details><summary>DEMO  -  click to view</summary>
 <p>